dmorrison96/Getting-and-Cleaning-Data-Course-Project/README.md

 - Appropriately labels the dataset with descriptive variable names.
 - Creates a second, clean dataset with the average of each variable for each activity and each subject.

-The resultant dataset is shown in the file tidy.txt.
+The resultant dataset is shown in the file tidy_data.txt.